 Vidgo also carries beIN Sports, a network that airs international soccer matches in the U.S. The only other streaming service that carries it is fuboTV.

 Regional sports networks are the channels that carry your local MLB, NBA and NHL team’s games.
 Vidgo doesn’t carry any of them.
 That’s a huge loss for sports fans, as most people won’t be able to follow their favorite teams on a regular basis with Vidgo.

-We weren’t the only ones who had a bad experience with Vidgo’s apps, either.
-At the time of writing, it has a paltry two-star rating for its Fire TV app and 2.9 out of 5 in Roku’s store.
+We weren’t the only ones who had some frustrations with Vidgo’s apps, either.
+At the time of writing, it has a paltry 2.2 out of 5 rating for its Fire TV app and 3.0 out of 5 in Roku’s store.

 No on-demand content

 Unlike every other live TV streaming service we tested, Vidgo doesn’t make shows and movies available for on-demand viewing.
 It doesn’t have any DVR storage, either, so Vidgo is an entirely live streaming experience.

 Vidgo lets you stream on three different devices at the same time.
 The only service that allows you to stream on more devices at once is Sling’s Orange + Blue plan, which gives you four.

 Vidgo currently does not include DVR storage in any of its plans.
 This is pretty unusual for a live TV streaming service.
 The only other service not to include it is the $15/mo.
 AT&T Watch TV.
 Vidgo said in October 2019 that it plans to add DVR “very soon,” but there’s still no word on when that will happen.